wp-plugins/users-ultra/readme.txt

 == Changelog ==

+= 1.0.29 (05-07-2014) =
+* Improvement - Private Messaging Sytem has been improved, undred messages are being highlighted and the conversation is being displayed in a organized way.

+* Bug Fix - We fixed the close button when editing a gallery in the user panel.

 = 1.0.28 (05-07-2014) =
 * Improvement - We have improved the social login and registration options.
 Also, we have updated Light OpenID library.
 The new method we're implementing will save a lot of server resources.